 Modern air conditioners in Caravans use inverter technology and ramp up without the huge surge, and some people do run them off the UE20I Honda Generators with no issues.
 Remember that the generator will also run the rest of your caravan, so if you are running water pumps, or a kettle, or lights it might tip the generator over the edge under some circumstances, resulting in an aircon that turns off.

 Generators are also not too kindly looked upon these days, unless you are miles away from anyone else.
 They are noisy, they smell and they ruin the peace and quiet in a camp ground.
+If you are going to run one near other people, be respectful about where it’s positioned, how long you run it for and what hours you use it.

 Run off an inverter and substantial battery system